barryclark/jekyll-now/temp.md

 ---

-💡 Building OpenCV takes time, anywhere between 5 minutes and +60 minutes depending on your configuration, the selected OpenCV modules, …; so it's a good idea to first do a minimal build to check that eveything is OK.
+💡 Building OpenCV takes time, anywhere between 5 minutes and +60 minutes depending on your configuration, the selected OpenCV modules and options, …; so it's a good idea to first do a minimal build to check that eveything is OK.

 To reduce the build time, disable the following entries: